sideshowcoder/dropwizard-openfeature/README.md

 ## Configuring dropwizard-openfeature in the dropwizard config file

-For a full overview see `OpenFeatureBundleFactory`, `OpenFeatureHealthCheckConfiguration`, and `FlagdConfiguration` a minimal configuration for flagd runnining locally on the port 8013 would look as follows.
+For a full overview see `OpenFeatureConfiguration`, `OpenFeatureHealthCheckConfiguration`, and `FlagdConfiguration` a minimal configuration for flagd runnining locally on the port 8013 would look as follows.

 ```yaml